 Conclusion

-The start-to-start relation is used for activity on node diagrams and is not very common.
+The start-to-start relation is uncommon and is used for “activity on node” diagrams.
 In this type of project management relationship, both activities start together.

 I am Mohammad Fahad Usmani, B.E.
 PMP, PMI-RMP.
 I have been blogging on project management topics since 2011.
 To date, thousands of professionals have passed the PMP exam using my resources.